John Dwight (died 1661)

-John Dwight (circa 1601–1661) was one of the first settlers of Dedham, Massachusetts and progenitor of the Dwight family.
+John Dwight (c.
+1601–1661) was one of the first settlers of Dedham, Massachusetts and progenitor of the Dwight family.

 Personal life

 Dwight was born in Woolverstone, England circa 1601 and came to Massachusetts in 1635.
 He originally settled in Watertown, Massachusetts before becoming one of the original incorporators of Dedham, Massachusetts the following year.
 He brought his wife, Hannah, and children, including Timothy Dwight.
 He was married twice, first to Hannah, with whom he had five children: Hannah, Timothy, John, Mary, and Sarah.
 Hannah was named for her mother, and Timothy was possibly named for a family member or for their minister, Timothy Dalton.
 Mary was born while at sea on their way to Massachusetts.

 After Hannah died on September 5, 1656, Dwight married Elizabeth Ripley on January 20, 1658.
 They did not have any children together, and she died on July 17, 1660 by drowning herself.
 Dwight died January 24, 1661.

 As a high ranking family man with strong religious convictions, Dwight was awarded 12 acres of land when he first settled in Dedham, the maximum allowed.
 As a selectman, he received large grants of land.
 As was typical of long serving selectmen, Dwight was comparatively well off.
 He was able to give his son a house and plot of land as a gift and yet still die with an estate valued at £500.
 He was able to acquire the wealth due his high standing in the community, marked by service to the town and church.

 It made him one of the richest men in Dedham.
 His estate grew to be quite sizable by the time he died, giving his heirs more than they possibly could have imagined had the family remained in England.
-He passed on both his wealth and prestige to his son Timothy, marking the start of one of a family that was known for both and wealth and prestige.
+He passed on both his wealth and prestige to his son Timothy, marking the start of a family that was known for both wealth and prestige.

 His brother, Timothy, traveled from England to Dedham shortly after Dwight.
 He lived in Dedham until 1650 when he became one of the first settlers of Medfield, Massachusetts and built the Dwight-Derby House.
 When Timothy moved to Medfield, Dwight purchased Timothy's most valuable lands to be able to finance the move.